 This is the book most often taken as the starting point for novels illustrated with photographs.
 At the least, it could have supplied Breton with the idea of deserted streets for the novel Nadja, and it echoes in Sebald’s sense of wandering, anomie, and mourning.
 (Although it needs to be said there is no proof that Breton knew Rodenbach’s book in its original version, with photographs instead of drawings; see my remarks in the text on Breton.)
-There is a family resemblance of images and themes in Bruges-la-Morte, Nadja, and Vertigo or Rings of Saturn: their relation is unusually close for books separated—in the case of Sebald and Rodenbach—by over a hundred years.
+There is a family resemblance of images and themes in Bruges-la-morte, Nadja, and Vertigo or Rings of Saturn: their relation is close for books separated—in the case of Sebald and Rodenbach—by over a hundred years.

 What’s available online

 The full original is online at the Internet Archive, and it can be downloaded as a pdf.
 The illustrations have all been scanned online at Wikimedia Commons, from the Flammarion edition.
-The original French text, without illustrations, is available in several places, for example as an e-book.
+The text without illustrations is available in several places, for example as an e-book.
 Apparently there is no scanned online copy of an English translation other than the Will Stone version (see below).
 Magali Nachtergael showed me the page on the Répertoire de la Photolittérature Ancienne et Contemporaine site, which has a detailed history of editions of the book.
 Technically, the first edition was in Le Figaro; I refer to the first edition printed as a book.

 The best source is Paul Edwards, Soleil noir: photographie et littérature des origines au surréalisme (2008), 42-56, which goes into detail on the commercial sources of Rodenbach’s images, including retouching, re-uses of Rodenbach’s images, and the absence of clouds in the photographs.
 A short essay on Bruges-la-morte is also available in English.